Eschatologue/CM_wiki/docs/class/druid/index.md

 Druids are also concerned with the delicate ecological balance that sustains plant and animal life and with the need for people to live in harmony with nature, not in opposition to it.

 Druids are often found guarding sacred sites or watching over regions of unspoiled nature.
-But when a significant danger arises, threatening nature’s balance or the lands they protect, Druids take a more active role as adventurers who combat the threat.
+But when a significant danger arises, threatening nature's balance or the lands they protect, Druids take a more active role as adventurers who combat the threat.

 #### Druid Table
 | Level | Prof. Bonus | Features | Wild Shape | Cantrips Known | Spells Prepared | I | II | III | IV | V | VI | VII | VIII | IX |